WookyeomKim/RNA-Capture-Probe-Designer/README.md

 ### Prerequisites
 To run this simulation, you need the following setup:
 * **MATLAB** installed on your system.
 * **NUPACK** compiled from its source code, with its MATLAB bindings added to your MATLAB path.
-(Please refer to the official [NUPACK User Guide](http://www.nupack.org/) for instructions on MATLAB integration).

 ### Usage
 1. **Configuration:** Open the MATLAB script in your editor.
 Modify the `User parameters` section at the top.
 You can easily adjust the target threshold (`threshold_dG`), evaluation temperature (`eval_temp`), probe length (`L`), and GC content constraints.